Ninpuu Sentai Hurricaneger: Space-Ninja Group Jakanja

-A master swordsman and leader of the Puppet Ninja Corps (クグツ忍者群団, Kugutsu Ninja Gundan), robots built by Sargain who are scanned by a Copy Giant (コピージャイアント, Kopī Jaianto) Wendinu summons upon their destruction.
+A master swordsman and leader of the Puppet Ninja Corps, robots built by Sargain who are scanned by a Copy Giant (コピージャイアント, Kopī Jaianto) Wendinu summons upon their destruction.
 Despite appearances, Sargain is actually a cyborg ant piloting a puppet body equipped with the Dark Twin Swords Ganryuken from his shoulders.
 He also builds his own personal robots to fight the ninjas.
 Receiving the Raging Arrow from Sandaaru to unlock its power Sargain learns that it functions like the Shinobi Medals.
 Though he unlocked the Raging Arrow he lost it when Gaingain was destroyed.
 Though he survives the destruction of Gaingain, he is cut down with his own blade by Sadaaru as he had no more need of him.